Skip to content

 If you want to keep the Aperol but reduce the calorie count, a few adjustments make a real difference.

 Use the 3-2-1 ratio rather than a heavier Aperol pour.
-Most people who drink Aperol Spritz at home pour more Aperol than the recipe calls for.
 Sticking to 2 oz instead of 3 cuts roughly 35 calories.

 Add more soda.
-More soda water means more volume without more calories.
-A generous splash of soda stretches the drink and brings the total calorie density down per sip without changing the flavor dramatically.
+More soda water means more volume without more calories, bringing the calorie density down per sip.

 Non-Alcoholic Aperol Spritz Calories

 A non-alcoholic Aperol Spritz made with an NA aperitif like Lyre's Italian Spritz runs 60 to 90 calories depending on the brand.
-Most NA aperitifs have less sugar than Aperol, and without alcohol (which is calorie-dense at 7 calories per gram), the total drops significantly.
+Most NA aperitifs have less sugar than Aperol, and without alcohol (calorie-dense at 7 calories per gram), the total drops significantly.

 How Aperol Spritz Compares to Other Cocktails